I know every lawyer joke ever devised. Really, I do.

 - The skid marks before the skunk…

 Now seriously.
 Well, sort of seriously.
 Lawyers are people, too.
-If you prick us, do we not bleed?
+When you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you stiff us on our bill, do we not garnishee your wages?
 I’m not helping here, am I?

 - What’s the difference between a lawyer and a sperm cell?